September 25, 2023

 Why Bitcoin Has Value: A Little About Networking

-We are all familiar with the internal understanding of the value of something that gradually emerged in our process. cognition of the surrounding reality.
+We are all familiar with the internal understanding of the value of something that gradually arose in us in the processcognition of the surrounding reality.
 A gold bar has value, a glass of mineral water also has it, though not so much.
 When we are faced with something new, the assessment of intrinsic value usually does not cause us problems, but with Bitcoin everything is different.
 Bitcoin is not easy to understand, and for many beginner bitcoiners, the question of assessing its true value is very acute.
 So why is Bitcoin so valuable?

 First we need to figure out why at alldoes anything have value?
 Fans of post-apocalyptic fiction often point out that, after all, the only things of value are those that support and protect life.
 Perhaps they are right in some ways, but with the growth of civilized societies, things have become somewhat more complicated, because the things that support and protect these societies are also of great importance.
 In this context, all money, including Bitcoin, is gaining value.
 Since our societies are heavily dependent on trade and commerce, everything that promotes the exchange of goods and services has some degree of value.